Fall, Spring, Academic Year

 Overall GPA 2.75, 5 semesters of college-level Spanish or equivalent, a Spanish language course within the past year recommended.

-The UI collects an administrative fee in addition to the fee quoted by CIEE.
-The Program Fee is charged on the U Bill and covers tuition, housing, meals, group excursions, orientation and other support services, an iNext travel card that provides insurance and other travel benefits, and the UI administrative fee.
+The Program Fee is charged on the U Bill and covers tuition, housing, meals, group excursions, orientation and other support services, an iNext travel card that provides insurance and other travel benefits, and a UI administrative fee.

 Following acceptance, students receive arrival and other information from the Portland office, as well as a Program Handbook with comprehensive student information for Peru.